Strong customer authentication: Criticism

 In 2016, Visa criticised the proposal of making strong customer authentication mandatory, on the grounds that it could make online payments more difficult, and thus hurt sales at online retailers.

 In 2019, consumer representation group Which? noted that many UK banks were implementing SCA by requiring a phone capable of receiving a text message or push notification.
 When surveyed, nearly one in five Which? members were concerned that they may be unable to make payments if there was no alternative, either due to poor reception or not owning a phone.

 In 2020, an independent report conducted by consultancy firm CMSPI found that the potential disruption caused by strong customer authentication (excluding the United Kingdom) could be €108 billion in 2021.

 Outside Europe

 The Reserve Bank of India has mandated an "additional factor of authentication" for card-not-present transactions.

-A proposal to make 3-D Secure mandatory in Australia was blocked by the Australian Competition and Consumer Commission (ACCC) after objections.
+A proposal to make 3-D Secure mandatory in Australia was blocked by the Australian Competition & Consumer Commission in 2016 after objections.